The Mobile Cop Jiban: Criminal Syndicate Bioron

 A Jiban Cyborg Killer created by Doctor Giba as a counter to Jiban.
 Using power from Queen Cosmos, she and Rhinonoid are able to kill Jiban in Episode 34, but he is resurrected as Perfect Jiban.
 She later assumes his total appearance to attack him by having his Reson, Spylas and Vaican attack Jiban making them believe Jiban was Madogarbo.
-She even got as far as damaging Jiban so badly that he went Blind but Mayumi's Despair at seeing her brother about to be killed caused what energy of Queen Cosmos was left to gather and blast Fake Jiban turning her back into regular Madogarbo she was then killed by Jiban.
+She even got as far as damaging Jiban so badly that he went blind, but Mayumi's Despair at seeing her brother about to be killed caused what was left of Queen Cosmos's energy to gather and blast Fake Jiban, turning her back into regular Madogarbo.
+She was then killed by Jiban.